DigitalEuan/UBP_Repo/core_studio_v4.0/README.md

 I think what I have built has value and will help someone one day.

 ## Overview
-UBP Core Studio v4.2.0 is a research platform designed to provide a deterministic scientific perspective on information and phenomena.
+UBP Core Studio v4.2.0 APP is a research platform designed to provide a deterministic scientific perspective on information and phenomena.

 ## Integrated Research Assistant (v4.1+ Memory)
 The Studio features an AI Research Assistant